 St Luke's Community Centre is a very well appointed and comfortable place, with an excellent café.
 Located on Central Street, between Old Street and Clerkenwell Road.
 There is disabled access.

 Both client and therapist have holidays and other times when they aren't available My only expectation is that we give each other two weeks' notice.
 If a client cancels within 24 hours I will expect to be paid.
 By the same token, should I cancel at short notice I would not expect the client to pay.

-My preference is to be paid by Standing Order, a month in arrears.
+My preference is to be paid by bank transfer, four weeks in advance.

 What is said in the counselling room is confidential, and only under very rare circumstances would it need to be broken - I will talk about this in the first session.

 Thursdays at St Luke's, Old Street, other days by arrangement in London N16, mornings, afternoons and evenings.